sysdiglabs/terraform-google-secure-for-cloud/examples/single-project/README.md

 # Sysdig Secure for Cloud in GCP<br/>[ Example :: Single-Project ]

 This example deploys Secure For Cloud into a single GCP project.<br/>

+### Notice
-All the resources will be run in a single project.
+* All the resources will be run in a single project.<br/>
+* All Sysdig Secure for Cloud features but [Image Scanning](https://docs.sysdig.com/en/docs/sysdig-secure/scanning/) are enabled by default.
+You can enable it through `deploy_scanning` input variable parameters.<br/>
+* This example will create resources that **cost money**.
+Run `terraform destroy` when you don't need them anymore.

 ![single project diagram](https://github.com/sysdiglabs/terraform-google-secure-for-cloud/blob/master/examples/single-project/diagram-single.png?raw=true)